Community in Action

 - The Maine Dental Access Group meets the second Friday of each month.

-- AFFM Board of Directors meets monthly (usually) on the third Thursday of the month at the AFFM office.
+- AFFM Board of Directors meets monthly (usually) on the second Friday of the month at the AFFM office.

 Guests are welcome.
 Please contact us to be sure the meeting has not been postponed or changed.